Geontech/docker-redhawk-swarm/README.md

 ### Docker

 This guide requires that you have installed Docker CE and Docker Compose on each machine that you are using to launch the [Redhawk](http://geontech.com/redhawk-sdr/) application.
 For the purposes of following along with the command syntax in this guide, you should have a Linux-based operating system and the `docker` daemon should be configured to run with administrative privileges.
-Docker CE version `17.03.1-ce` and Docker Compose version `1.15.0` were used for this guide.
+Docker CE version `17.06.0-ce` and Docker Compose version `1.15.0` were used for this guide.

+> Note: It is recommended that you use the same versions of Docker CE and Docker Compose on all machines within your Docker Swarm.
+Mixing versions could cause erratic behavior.

 * See the guide [here](https://docs.docker.com/engine/installation/) to install Docker CE.
 * See the guide [here](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user) to configure the `docker` daemon to have administrative privileges.